|Course Title / Description

-Building on skills acquired in ENGL 102, this course provides students with advanced work on the literary magazine.
-Previous credits in ENGL 102 are strongly preferred.
+Building on skills acquired in ENGL102 - English Practicum, Literary Magazine, this course provides students with advanced work on the literary magazine.
+Previous credits in ENGL102 - English Practicum, Literary Magazine are strongly preferred.
 Prerequisite: Consent of instructor.

 Students examine and practice the craft and technique of textual production.
 Technical elements of narrative and story, such as style, voice, story-arc, character development, dialogue, image, plotting, and tone are studied and practiced.
 Traditional literary genres as well as texts in visual, electronic, and new media are included.